-The following table sets forth certain information as of March 31, 2021 regarding the Company's three existing equity compensation plans, which are the World Acceptance Corporation 2008 Stock Option Plan (the "2008 Plan"), the World Acceptance Corporation 2011 Stock Option Plan (the "2011 Plan"), and the World Acceptance Corporation 2017 Stock Incentive Plan (the "2017 Plan").
+The following table sets forth certain information as of March 31, 2022 regarding the Company's three existing equity compensation plans, which are the World Acceptance Corporation 2008 Stock Option Plan (the "2008 Plan"), the World Acceptance Corporation 2011 Stock Option Plan (the "2011 Plan"), and the World Acceptance Corporation 2017 Stock Incentive Plan (the "2017 Plan").

-Plan Category (1) Number of Securities to be issued upon Exercise of Outstanding Options, Warrants and Rights (#) (a) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (\$) (b) Number of Securities Remaining available for Future Issuance under Equity Compensation Plans (excluding securities reflected in column (a)) (#) (c) (2) Equity Compensation Plans Approved by Security Holders: 2008 Stock Option Plan (3) 14,395 84.65 2011 Stock Option Plan 273,884 86.15 57,558 2017 Stock Incentive Plan 211,889 104.59 112,819 4) Equity Compensation Plans Not Approved by Security Holders Total 500,168 \$93.89 170,377
+Plan Category (1) Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) (a) Weighted average exercise price of outstanding options, warrants and rights (\$) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (#) (c) (2) Equity compensation plans approved by security holders: 2008 Stock Option Plan (3) 6,960 84.87 2011 Stock Option Plan (4) 165,626 92.99 2017 Stock Incentive Plan 175,980 115.87 105,660 (5) Equity compensation plans not approved by security holders Total 348,566 \$104.33 105,660

-- (1) For additional information on our stock plans, see Note 12 in the Notes to Consolidated Financial Statements in Item 8 of our Annual Report on Form 10-K for the year ended March 31, 2021. - (2) Awards may be issued in the form of incentive stock options, nonqualified stock options, or restricted stock awards under the 2011 Plan.
-Awards may be issued in the form of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, and/or phantom stock under the 2017 Plan. - (3) The 2008 Plan terminated effective August 6, 2018, such that no further awards are available for issuance under this plan.
-Outstanding awards under this plan continue in accordance with the respective terms of such awards. - (4) The maximum number of shares of common stock that may be delivered under the 2017 Plan is 850,000 shares plus any shares subject to an award granted under the 2008 Plan and 2011 Plan, which award is forfeited, canceled, terminated, expires, or lapses for any reason without the issuance of shares or pursuant to which such shares are forfeited to or reacquired by the Company.
+- (1) For additional information on our stock plans, see Note 12 in the Notes to Consolidated Financial Statements in Item 8 of our Annual Report on Form 10-K for the year ended March 31, 2022. - (2) Awards may be issued in the form of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, and/or phantom stock under the 2017 Plan. - (3) The 2008 Plan terminated effective August 6, 2018, such that no further awards are available for issuance under this plan.
+Outstanding awards under this plan continue in accordance with the respective terms of such awards. - (4) The 2011 Plan terminated effective August 3, 2021, such that no further awards are available for issuance under this plan.
+Outstanding awards under this plan continue in accordance with the respective terms of such awards. - (5) The maximum number of shares of common stock that may be delivered under the 2017 Plan is 850,000 shares plus any shares subject to an award granted under the 2008 Plan and 2011 Plan, which award is forfeited, canceled, terminated, expires, or lapses for any reason without the issuance of shares or pursuant to which such shares are forfeited to or reacquired by the Company.